jonkostyniuk/gtfs-viewer/README.md

 V0.1a, Build XX, Released 2015-08-XX (COMING SOON)

 ## Implementation ##
-Start a local webserver by running the following from the command line:
+Start a local web server by running the following from the command line:

 	python app.py